Doctors don’t go into medicine for the paperwork.

 Seventy-five percent of doctors have said their administrative workload is also an impediment to caring for their patients, getting in the way of important relationships and their satisfaction in work.

 Despite the promise of new technologies such as EMR, overtime among health care workers is in fact at the highest point in more than a decade.
 On average, physicians are working more than 10 hours per week outside of the normal workday on administrative tasks.
+This is felt even more acutely by general practitioners, who are significantly more likely (61%) to say they spend an “excessive” or “moderately high” amount of time on EMR at home compared to their specialist colleagues (39%).
 Of these tasks, 38% could either be done by someone else or eliminated entirely.

 Doctors and patients both need dedicated time to partner on the issues that matter most.
 Administrative tasks and filling in gaps from missing or siloed information chips away at this valuable time and degrades the ability for us to authentically connect.— Claire Snyman, former CMA Patient Voice Member